 We have now moved on to greener pastures, expanding our range of skin products to help with a multitude of skin and scalp problems.
 However, we have kept the same philosophy about our products.
-That is using the full strength of healing products and not using any ingredients that we have a beef with, such as petroleum or chemical based ingredients.
+That is using the full strength of soothing products and not using any ingredients that we have a beef with, such as petroleum based ingredients.
 MooGoo has a skim-free policy when it comes to listing our ingredients, we tell you about everything, not just the pretty sounding and “active” ones.

 Every product we have was made for our own use or for friends or family.
 We add the full concentration of ingredients we know are needed to help the skin or the scalp.
 MooGoo does not use gimmick ingredients and marketing, or cheap filling ingredients.